edgd1er/jeedom-rpi/README.md

 Mysql Root password should be in the command line that run the container.
 If the DB_NAME schema does not exists, it will created. if LOGS_TO_STDOUT is set to yes, apache logs are sent to container's stdout.

+Variables containing sensitive data should be replaced by secrets.

 ```   - TZ=Europe/Paris
       - ROOT_PASSWD shell root password